fmalina/revisions-blocl/activism/whyourstatusquofailed.md

 The current era of low energy costs will end, as demand soars when prices are low and expanding production depletes  what is left of the cheap-to-access oil.

-Central banks can print limitless sums of money, but they can’t print limitless amounts of energy, phosphate,  lithium, wild fish, etc.
+Central banks can print limitless sums of money, but they can't print limitless amounts of energy, phosphate,  lithium, wild fish, etc.

 The status quo model that makes expanding consumption the foundation of